 What is a network topology mapper?

-Rather than diagramming all your devices yourself, network topology mappers automatically scan your equipment and display them on a map (or multiple maps).
+Rather than diagramming all your devices yourself, a network topology mapper can automatically scan your equipment and display them on a map (or multiple maps).
 You have the option to change the layout, colors, and icons to suit your preferences.
 Within minutes, you see your network infrastructure on a screen—constantly updating in real time as the devices send information back about their current availability.

 To cut down on inefficient manual troubleshooting